Lebanese PM suspects assassination linked to bomb plot

 Despite the accusations from Lebanese politicians, both the Assad government and Hezbollah condemned the bombing.
 Syria's information minister called it a "terrorist act".

-The bombing also heightened concern among Western powers - who have strongly criticised Assad and called on him to quit - that the Syrian war could ignite conflict across the region.
+The bombing also heightened concern among Western powers - who have strongly criticized Assad and called on him to quit - that the Syrian war could ignite conflict across the region.

 More than 30,000 people have been killed in Syria since a Sunni-led popular uprising against Assad, a member of the Shi'ite-linked Alawite sect, broke out 19 months ago.